jupyter/notebook/docs/source/extending/keymaps.rst

     which is not guaranteed to be kept in future versions of the notebook, and can be removed or changed without warnings.

-The notebook shortcuts that are defined by jupyter both in edit mode an command mode are configurable in the frontend configuration file ``~/.jupyter/nbconfig/notebook.json``.
+The notebook shortcuts that are defined by jupyter both in edit mode and command mode are configurable in the frontend configuration file ``~/.jupyter/nbconfig/notebook.json``.
 The modification of Keyboard shortcut suffer of several limitations, mainly that your Browser and OS might prevent